-How to delete and reconnect Facebook and YouTube with the URL and Keys
+How to delete and reconnect Facebook and YouTube

 Now that you have access to your Castr dashboard connecting Facebook and YouTube is the next priority.
 But after, what should you do if the connection doesn’t go through?
 How can you remedy an error with your connections?

 - First off, let’s try deleting and re-adding each social platform.
 On your dashboard besides each social platform is a trash icon.
 Click to delete both so we can reconnect each platform.

 2. Next head add Facebook either through the ‘continue with facebook' /API option or the stream key and URL method.

 3. The first option is easy enough.
 But for the second option let’s dive a bit deeper.
 Head over to Facebook account/page you want to stream to.
 For this example, I’ll use a page instead of a personal account.
 Click the live option on the create menu.

 4. Once on your live producer page, head over to the stream key section.
 If your webcam is connecting to the Facebook video preview, switch over to use stream keys.
 Make sure to click on the persistent option, otherwise you’ll have to keep coming back to this page for the key.

 5. Grab both the URL and key from live producer page and make sure to keep your URL and key private.
 If other users get a hold of both, they can use it to stream from their computer.
 Go back to your dashboard, click add publish platform, pick Facebook and then the second method of connection.
 Then paste them both on the relevant sections.